analyticalmonk/analyticalmonk.github.io/about.md

 I currently work as a technology consultant with [Restat](https://restat.co/), where I'm a founding partner.
 We've worked with a diverse set of clients including academics and small Indian businesses.
 We also developed an [invoicing and sales assistant app](https://play.google.com/store/apps/details?id=com.restat.bizassist&hl=en_IN) for small businesses.

 I graduated from [National Institute of Technology, Surat](http://www.svnit.ac.in/) in 2016.
 During my time there, I successfully completed the [Google Summer of Code](https://summerofcode.withgoogle.com/) program twice.
 I still contribute to [open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) whenever possible.
-Some of my projects can be found [here](github.com/analyticalmonk).
+Some of my projects can be found on [Github](https://github.com/analyticalmonk).
 In a pre-covid world, you could've found me stumbling about at conferences, occassionally blabbering on stage.
 This peculiar behaviour can also be traced back to my college days.

 ![pycon_italy_talk](/assets/img/pycon_italy_talk.jpg)